Unleash/unleash-client-node/README.md

 unleash.on('count', (name, enabled) => console.log(`isEnabled(${name}`)
 ```

 ## Bootstrap

 (Available from v3.11.x)

-The Node.SDK supports a bootstrap parameter, allowing you to load the initial feature toggle configuration from somewhere else than the Unleash API.
-The bootstrap `data` can be provided as an argument directly to the SDK, as a `filePath` to load or as a `URL` to fetch the content from.
+The Node.js SDK supports a bootstrap parameter, allowing you to load the initial feature toggle configuration from somewhere else than the Unleash API.
+The bootstrap `data` can be provided as an argument directly to the SDK, as a `filePath` to load or as a `url` to fetch the content from.
 Bootstrap is a convenient way to increase resilience, where the SDK can still load fresh toggle configuration from the bootstrap location, even if the Unleash API should be unavailable at startup.

 **1. Bootstrap with data passed as an argument**